quii/go-specs-greet/README.md

 - Add the specification to the existing acceptance test for the HTTP server
 - Update your `Driver`
-- Add the new endpoint to the server, and re-use the domain code to implement the functionality.
+- Add the new endpoint to the server, and reuse the domain code to implement the functionality.
 You may wish to use `http.NewServeMux` to handle the routeing to the separate endpoints.

 Remember to work in small steps, commit and run your tests frequently.
 If you get really stuck [you can find my implementation on GitHub](https://github.com/quii/go-specs-greet).